-Tet, the 9th Hebrew letter is the symbol of the good טוב in all creation.
+Tet, the 9th Hebrew letter is the symbol of the goodness טוב in all creation.

 It has to do with purity and impurity, teaching us to choose the good, and also the realization that even within the bad things that happen, there is hidden good.
 Tet also represents femininity, pregnancy.
 It includes the kindness and mercy of creation and the principle that everything is eternal and nothing is ever lost.